-Dental Nerve Damage Attorney in Santa Clarita
+Medical Malpractice Attorney Santa Clarita

-Reliable Representation for Dental Malpractice Cases across California
+Reliable Representation for Dental Malpractice Cases Across California

 Dental treatments are delicate procedures that must be handled with the utmost care and precision.
 One mistake can cause a slew of painful, and even potentially dangerous, oral health problems, including nerve damage.

 Nerve damage can result from any sort of error, such as contact from a dental instrument, a failed dental implant, or improperly administered anesthesia.
 Whatever the cause of your nerve damage, the responsible party must be held accountable so that you can receive the compensation you need to heal and move on.
-I am a nerve damage attorney located in Santa Clarita with over 30 years of experience as a dentist and I want to help you achieve justice.
+I am a nerve damage attorney located in Santa Clarita with over 30 years of experience as a dentist, and I want to help you achieve justice.
 The Law Office of Dean Schweitzer is ready to fight for your rights.

-Schedule a free consultation by calling (661) 460-5795 or completing our online contact form.
+Schedule a free consultation by completing our online contact form.

 After a visit to your dentist, you expect your oral health to improve, not get worse.
 If you recently underwent a dental procedure and notice something off with your teeth, lips, or face, you may be experiencing nerve damage caused by negligence or a mistake.